 For me, being an artist is not just a career choice, but an active life practice.
-Theater is not just product.
+Theatre is not just product.
 Audiences are not mere consumers of said product.
 Its value cannot be reduced, simplified or held hostage to the language of money, business and capital.
-Theater is live performance—the immediacy of breath, acts of collective witnessing, and the shared experience/interaction between and amongst diverse communities.
+Theatre is live performance—the immediacy of breath, acts of collective witnessing, and the shared experience/interaction between and amongst diverse communities.
 In order to exist, it must be alive.
-This is true not only for what we see on stage, but for the theater itself.
-The theater is not a museum or a mausoleum.
+This is true not only for what we see on stage, but for the theatre itself.
+The theatre is not a museum or a mausoleum.
 It should be vibrant, active and interactive.
-How do we keep the doors of the theater wide open?
+How do we keep the doors of the theatre wide open?

 In this current moment of capitalist collapse, institutions in the United States are being forced to be self reflective, to question their importance, and to find new ways to survive.
 I am concerned that economic instability and financial crisis, however are being used as excuses that translate into conservative approaches to decision making, regressive cloaks in the slashing back of programs that largely impact the working class, women, people of color, queers, and artists.